 Happy Wedding Wednesday y’all!
-It’s been awhile since I’ve shared in real update here on the blog about wedding planning.
+It’s been a while since I’ve shared a real update here on the blog about wedding planning.
 We are definitely in high gear now that it’s getting closer.
 We ended getting a lot done during the month of August, including the pictures for today’s post.

 Matt and I headed down to New Orleans for 2 days with both of our moms to check some major things off our to-do list.
 We shot our engagement photos, did our menu tasting, did our cake tasting, and checked out things for the rehearsal dinner.
 Because we are planning from a distance we really have to be sure to make the most of our time.
 Less than 24 full hours in New Orleans and four major things done!
 But really enough about that and onto how to prep for engagement photos.

 To look your best for your shoot you will probably get your hair and makeup done professionally.
 Use this opportunity to have it done by the people you are considering to use for your wedding.
 This gives you the opportunity to adjust your vision and make sure that you like the wedding professionals you are looking to hire.
 You will get see how long the hair and makeup hold up and how it will look in photos.
 This is also a trial with your photographer if you are using the same one for your wedding.
 It gives you and your fiance a chance to be in front of the camera and become a little more comfortable.